Understanding Salivary Duct Stones: Causes and Symptoms

 Causes

-There are three pairs of major salivary glands in the mouth.
-Salivary duct stones most often occur in the ducts which are connected to the submandibular glands.
-These are the glands located on both sides of the jaw in the back of the mouth.
-Stones can also form in the ducts that are connected to the parotid glands, which are located on each side of the face in front of the ears.
-You can have one or more stones in the duct.
-About 25 percent of people with this condition usually develop more than one stone.
+Salivary duct stones most commonly occur in the ducts connected to the submandibular glands, located on both sides of the jaw at the back of the mouth.
+They can also form in the ducts connected to the parotid glands, located on each side of the face in front of the ears.
+Stones can vary in number and size, with about 25% of people developing multiple stones.

 Diagnosis